Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Singular vectors (eigenvectors) for identifying clusters

-where $\bm{R}_j$ is the correlation matrix of $\bm{X}_{j}$, $\bm{R}_{j'}$ is the correlation matrix of $\bm{X}_{j'}$, and $\bm{R}_{jj'}$ contains the correlations between these two submatrices.
-The objective is to find the clusters $G^{(j)}$ and $G^{(j')}$ with submatrices $\bm{X}_j$ and $\bm{X}_{j'}$ in such a way that the distance between these clusters is maximized, i.e., in such a way that the correlation between the variables contained in these clusters is minimal.
+where $\bm{S}_j$ is the similarity matrix of objects in $\mathcal{G}_{j}$, $\bm{S}_{j'}$ is the similarity matrix of objects in $\mathcal{G}_{j'}$, and $\bm{S}_{jj'}$ contains the pairwise similarities of the objects between these two clusters.
+We assume this convenient ordering in $\bm{S}$ since this order can be obtained using column permutation.

+The objective is to identify the clusters $\mathcal{G}_{j}$ and $\mathcal{G}_{j'}$ in such a way that the similarity between these clusters is minimized, i.e., in such a way that the distance between the objects contained in different clusters is maximized.
+This corresponds to the best block diagonal matrix approximation $ \min_{\bm{B} \in \bm{B}_2 } f(\bm{S} - \bm{B} )$ outlined in equation \eqref{eq:MatrixApprox} in the introduction.

-Let us assume for the moment that $\bm{R}_{jj'} = \bm{0}$.
-Then $\mathbf{R}$ has a block-diagonal structure and the clusters $G^{(j)}$ and $G^{(j')}$ are well separated because they are uncorrelated. \citet{BA24} notes that the right singular vectors of $\bm{X}$ mirror the block diagonal structure of the correlation matrix.
-For the purpose of completeness, we provide the corresponding result. \begin{Corollary} The correlation matrix $\bm{R}$ is a block diagonal matrix if and only if the right singular vectors of $\bm{X}$ exhibit the structure
+Let us assume for the moment that $\bm{S}_{jj'} = \bm{0}$.
+Under this assumption, $\bm{S}$ exhibits a block diagonal structure, meaning that the clusters $\mathcal{G}_{j}$ and $\mathcal{G}_{j'}$ are well separated with similarity values of zero between them.
+A trivial consequence is that the best block diagonal approximation of $\bm{S}$ is simply $\bm{S}$ itself. \citet{BA25} noted that the eigenvectors of $\bm{S}$ mirror its block diagonal structure. \begin{Corollary} The similarity matrix $\bm{S}$ is a block diagonal matrix if and only if the eigenvectors of $\bm{S}$ exhibit the structure

-where $\bm{V}_j$ are the right singular vectors of $\bm{X}_j$, $\bm{V}_{j'}$ are the right singular vectors of $\bm{X}_{j'}$, and $\bm{P}_\pi$ is a column permutation matrix leading to this block diagonal structure. \end{Corollary} Therefore, the singular vectors identify the two uncorrelated clusters.
-Consequently, by analyzing the structure of the singular vectors, it is possible to identify the clusters.
+where $\bm{V}_j$ are the eigenvectors of $\bm{S}_j$, $\bm{V}_{j'}$ are the eigenvectors of $\bm{S}_{j'}$, and $\bm{P}_\pi$ is a column permutation matrix leading to this block diagonal structure. \end{Corollary} Therefore, the eigenvectors of $\bm{S}$ mirror the shape of the optimal block diagonal matrix approximation, which identifies the two clusters.
+Consequently, analyzing the eigenvector structure allows for determining the block diagonal approximation and grouping the objects into distinct clusters $\mathcal{G}_{j}$ and $\mathcal{G}_{j'}$.